Hadoop-Installer/Hadoop-Installer/README.md

 # Hadoop-Installer
-Installing Hadoop environment is now easy with the help of Hadoop installer Hadoop installer is a open source software.
+Installing Hadoop environment is now easy with the help of Hadoop installer.
+Hadoop installer is a open source software.